 - Do not enter shipwrecks.
 The oxidation caused by bubbles increases corrosion and degrades the integrity of the wreck.

-- Do not grab, lean on, or hold onto the wreck.
+- Do not grab, lean on, or hold onto the wreck as this can damage the marine growth that protects the wreck.

 - Be careful with your fin placement, to avoid hitting the wreck.